bettiolo/team-best-practices/README.md

 - Keep up to date NodeJS versions
 - Use shrinkwrap (To ensure that subsequent builds will happen with same dependency versions)

+### New project checklist
+- Add deployment info to DataDog
+- Add deployment info to NewRelic
+- Monitoring on DataDog
+- Monitoring on NewRelic
+- Monitoring on PingDom
+- Create a DataDog dashboard
+- Create a NewRelic dashboard
+- Ensure metrics flowing to a DataDog
+- Ensure logs flowing to Kibana